 When shopping for a 18650 battery, you may be surprised at the price tag.
 But what you’re paying for is a very durable and powerful piece of technology.
 Many of the LED flashlights made today can crank out up to one thousand lumens of light.
 To drive a flashlight hard enough to produce this level of light, you NEED a powerful battery!
 And most 18650 lights will only take ONE cell.

 Since these batteries are rechargeable, you’ll definitely get your money’s worth from them!
-Even though prices can easily reach up to $30, you’re getting a long-lasting battery capable of hundreds of charging cycles.
+Even though prices can easily reach up to $30, it’s worth it.
+You’re getting a quality made, dependable, long-lasting battery capable of hundreds of charging cycles.

 I have many flashlights that operate on 18650 batteries and can tell you from personal experience that it’s a quality combination!